False Positive, False Negative, True Positive and True Negative

 When a firewall detects an event that violates one of its rules or policies, it generates an alarm to notify the network administrator.
 The alarm can be configured to trigger different responses, such as blocking the offending traffic, sending an alert to the network administrator, or logging the incident for later analysis.

-Additionally, the firewall can be integrated with other security tools like intrusion detection and prevention systems(IDPS) designed to monitor and detect suspicious activity on the network.
+Additionally, the firewall can be integrated with other security tools, such as intrusion detection and prevention systems(IDPS), designed to monitor and detect suspicious network activity.
 These systems can be configured to alert on specific types of attacks, such as denial-of-service (DoS) attacks, and take action to mitigate the attack.

 False Positive: An event signalling to produce an alarm when no attack occurs.
 You investigate another of these brute force alerts and discover that some users mistyped their passwords many times, not an actual attack.